'Succession,' 'Parasite,' 'Fleabag' win at 2020 Golden Globes

 "You're in no position to lecture the public about anything," he added.
 "You know nothing about the real world.
 Most of you spent less time in school than Greta Thunberg, so if you win, come up, accept your award, thank your agent and your god and (expletive) off."

+There is not one director in the world that is not in the shadow of Martin Scorsese," Mendes said.

+Laura Dern, the best supporting actress front-runner for her performance as a divorce attorney in Noah Baumbach's "Marriage Story," won her fifth Globe.
+(Dern even served as Miss Golden Globe at age 15.)
+Her win denied Jennifer Lopez, the "Hustlers" star, her first major acting award.

 The first award of the night went, fittingly, to a streaming service series.
 Ramy Youssef won best actor in a TV series comedy or musical for his Hulu show "Ramy."
 Best actor in a limited series went to Russell Crowe for the Showtime series "The Loudest Voice."
-He wasn't in attendance due to the wildfires in his native Australia.
+He wasn't in attendance because of raging wildfires in his native Australia.

+"Make no mistake, the tragedy unfolding in Australia is climate change-based," Crowe said in a statement read by presenters Jennifer Aniston and Reese Witherspoon.

-Ahead of Sunday's show, some wondered how much the growing conflict in Iran would be talked about following Friday's targeted killing of Iranian Gen. Qassem Soleimani.
-But in the show's first hour, the fires in Australia were the most mentioned news event by Golden Globe winners.
+Ahead of Sunday's show, some wondered how much the rising tensions with Iran would be talked about following the U.S. targeted killing on Friday of Iranian Gen. Qassem Soleimani.
+That went unmentioned until more than halfway through when Patricia Arquette, a winner for her performance in Hulu's "The Act," said history wouldn't remember the day for the Globes but will see "a country on the brink of war."
+She urged all to vote in November's presidential election.

+Waller-Bridge followed up her Emmy haul by winning best comedy series and best actress in a comedy series.
+She thanked former President Barack Obama for putting "Fleabag" on his best-of-2019 list.
+With a grin, she added: "As some of you may know, he's always been on mine."

 Best foreign language film went to Bong Joon Ho's "Parasite," the Cannes Palme d'Or winning sensation from South Korea.
-Despite being an organization of foreign journalists, the HFPA doesn't include foreign films in its top categories, thus ruling out "Parasite," a likely best picture nominee at the Oscars.
+Despite being an organization of foreign journalists, the HFPA doesn't include foreign films in its top categories, thus ruling out "Parasite," a likely best picture nominee at next month's Oscars.

+"Once you overcome the inch-tall-barrier of subtitles, you will be introduced to so many more amazing films," said Bong through a translator.

+Tom Hanks, also a nominee for his supporting turn as Fred Rogers in "A Beautiful Day in the Neighborhood," received the Cecil B. DeMille lifetime achievement award.
+The Carol Burnett Award, a similar honorary award given for television accomplishment, was given to Ellen DeGeneres.
+She was movingly introduced by Kate McKinnon who said DeGeneres' example guided her in her own coming out.

 The Golden Globes, Hollywood's most freewheeling televised award show, could be unusually influential this year.
 The roughly 90 voting members of the Hollywood Foreign Press Association have traditionally had little in common with the nearly 9,000 industry professionals that make up the Academy of Motion Picture Arts and Sciences.
 The HFPA is known for calculatingly packing its show with as much star power as possible, occasionally rewarding even the likes of "The Tourist" and "Burlesque."